Tony Coles, M.D.

 Tony Coles, M.D., has been our Chief Executive Officer since September 2019 and has served as the Chairperson of our board of directors since December 2018.

-Prior to joining us, Dr. Coles co-founded and served as the chairperson and chief executive officer of Yumanity Therapeutics, LLC, a clinical-stage biopharmaceutical company specializing in Alzheimer’s and Parkinson’s diseases, where he continues to serve as the chairperson of the board of directors.
-Prior to co-founding Yumanity Therapeutics, Dr. Coles served as the chairperson and chief executive officer of TRATE Enterprises, LLC, a privately-held company.
+Prior to joining Cerevel, Dr. Coles co-founded and served as the chairperson and chief executive officer of Yumanity Therapeutics, a biotechnology company focused on transforming drug discovery for neurodegenerative diseases.
+Before co-founding Yumanity Therapeutics, Dr. Coles served as the chairperson and chief executive officer of TRATE Enterprises, LLC, a privately-held company.

 Previously, Dr. Coles served as president, chief executive officer and chairperson of the board of Onyx Pharmaceuticals, Inc. until its acquisition by Amgen.
 Prior to joining Onyx Pharmaceuticals, he was president, chief executive officer and a member of the board of directors of NPS Pharmaceuticals, Inc. Before joining NPS Pharmaceuticals, Dr. Coles was senior vice president of commercial operations at Vertex Pharmaceuticals Inc., and earlier, held several executive positions at Bristol-Myers Squibb Company and positions of increasing responsibility at Merck & Co., Inc. In addition to having previously served as a director of Onyx and NPS, Dr. Coles was formerly a director of CRISPR Therapeutics AG, Laboratory Corporation of America Holdings, Campus Crest Communities, Inc. and McKesson Corporation.
 He also previously served as a member of the Harvard Medical School Board of Fellows.